rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.15_Spanky_CoCacheReset_20251008_222429/payload/Advice_CoAgent_GrandReset.md

 This test case raises the bar for MVP: CoAgent must deliver beyond basic chat.
 It must show **onboarding, training, recall, and orchestration** features that will allow Rick to meaningfully test it via the **Grand Reset session**.

 ## Test Persona
-- **Rick’s role**: failed retiree, angel investor, steward of CoCivium.
+- **Rick’s role**: failed retiree, angel investor, steward of CoCivium™.
 - **Skill profile**:
   - Strengths: vision, top-down strategy, inspirational writing.
   - Weaknesses: does not code, avoids technical complexity.